 The Paradise Found features hornitos black barrel tequila, white vermouth, amaretto, Moondog bitters and served with an absinthe rinse.
 We both agreed that this one was fantastic.
 The tequila has a great quality, tasting strong but also smooth, and the vermouth adds more depth to it.
 The amaretto gives a perfect amount of sweetness and nuttiness to balance the tequila.
 The unique aroma from the bitters and the hint of absinthe had an obvious presence as well.
 What a strong and flavourful drink!

 The Captain Shaddock sounds like something Kristina would drink as she’s the whisky/bourbon lover.
 It has Jim Beam bourbon, grapefruit, peach & lime and Palermo bitters.
 It tasted like a lighter old fashioned with fruity notes.

-The Afternoon Whispers is blended with Beefeater gin, jasmine green tea, white port, apérol and French quarters bitters.
+The Afternoon Whispers is blended where can i buy xanax over the counter with Beefeater gin, jasmine green tea, white port, apérol and French quarters bitters.
 I was loving the subtlety of jasmine flavour, which goes well with gin is nicely balanced with tartness and sweetness.
 It would make a great apéritif drink before dinner.

 To conclude the quartet, we had the Abby Caddaby, made of Zubrowka vodka, fino sherry, orange, apple and crabapple bitters.
 I have become a fan of Zubrowka!
 The grassy earthy flavour of the liquor reminds of Asian grass jelly.
 This vodka is often paired with apple juice, and this drink seems to be going down this route with a little extra zing in the background.